wesselb/wesselb.github.io/_posts/2020-11-23-julia-learning-circle-meeting-2.md

 This set is called the _root set_, and [essentially consists of all global variables and everything on the stack](https://stackoverflow.com/questions/30080745/how-does-the-mark-in-mark-and-sweep-function-trace-out-the-set-of-objects-acce).
 The garbage collector then follows everything that the root set references, and everything that those references reference, and marks those objects along the way.

-During the sweep phase, the unmarked objects are _freed_, which simply means that it is internally recorded that the memory can be freely overwritten and used for something else.
+During the sweep phase, the unmarked objects are _freed_, which simply means that it is internally recorded that their memory can be freely overwritten and used for something else.
 These unmarked objects are found by walking through the whole heap.
 Marked objects, on the other hand, remain untouched.
 They are also not moved around: